Know Before You Go - Public Skeleton

 *The Whistler Sliding Centre does not take responsibility for loss, theft or damage of personal belongings.

 Family and friends are welcome to come and watch your session from the track’s public areas!
 All spectators must follow track safety procedures, including COVID-19 protocols.
+No flash photography.
 Dogs must be kept on a leash at all times.

 What will happen if I am over the weight or height limit?